1957 in the Vietnam War: December

 General Samuel Williams, the head of MAAG in South Vietnam responded to Ambassador Durbrow.
 "There are no indications of a resumption of large-scale guerrilla war at this date", he said.
-The Viet Cong "lack sufficient strength, do not have a popular base and are faced with a central government whose efficiency to deal with the subversion threat has gradually improved."
+The VC "lack sufficient strength, do not have a popular base and are faced with a central government whose efficiency to deal with the subversion threat has gradually improved."